MileHacker Logo

 Local Transit Options

-Halong City’'s mass transit system assists budget-conscious travelers and those seeking a local experience.
+Halong City’s public transportation system assists budget-conscious travelers and those seeking a local experience.
 However, it lacks the extensive metro or tram networks found in larger global cities.

-Halong City operates an area bus network connecting different parts of the city, including the Bai Chay tourist area, the Hon Gai administrative center, and Tuan Chau Island.
-These buses are generally slower than cabs or ride-sharing-sharing, making frequent stops.
+Halong City operates a local bus network connecting different parts of the city, including the Bai Chay tourist area, the Hon Gai administrative center, and Tuan Chau Island.
+These public buses are generally slower than taxis or ride-sharing, making frequent stops.

 Bus System Insights